 You can now take a shuttle from the Destin Harbor to Crab Island!
-The Crab Island Shuttle Boat is a 32′ glass bottom tour boat that offers affordable 2.5 or 3 hour Crab Island excursions, complete with a captain and crew member, who stay with you for the duration of the tour (as required by law), for those who don’t want to worry about, or be responsible for, driving a boat.
+The most affordable way to get to Crab Island, the Crab Island Shuttle Boat is a 32′ glass bottom tour boat that offers 2.5 or 3 hour Crab Island excursions, complete with a captain and crew member, who stay with you for the duration of the tour (as required by law), for those who don’t want to worry about, or be responsible for, driving a boat.
 Pack a cooler, some cash for the floating vendors at Crab Island, and a floatie and see for yourself what Crab Island is all about.
 You’ll want to book early, as space is limited.
 Adult tickets start at just $40.
 Click here for shuttle information.

 What is there to do at Crab Island?

 Crab Island encompasses a huge area (approximately 4 acres) and is large enough for people of all ages to enjoy.
-There is always plenty to do and see when you get there, but the main point of going to Crab Island is just to relax and enjoy the atmosphere!
+There is always plenty to do and see when you get there, but the main point of going to Crab Island is just to relax and enjoy the atmosphere and natural beauty of the area!
 Some of the more popular activities include:

 - relaxing on your boat while soaking up some sun